openhab/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 ### Hit Key

 This *Action* virtually hits a key of a key table in an LCN module.
-Simply spoken, OpenHab acts as a push button switch connected to an LCN module.
+Simply spoken, openHAB acts as a push button switch connected to an LCN module.

 This *Action* can be used to execute commands which are not natively supported by this binding.
 The function can be programmed via the software *LCN-PRO* onto a key in a module's key table.